TeamHrz/website/README.md

     $ cp hrz/conf.example.py hrz/conf.py && $EDITOR hrz/conf.py

-Set the environment variable for the config file and run the server:
+In case you want to store the config file elsewhere, you can set an environment variable with it's path:

+    $ export HRZ_CONFIG=path/to/conf.py

+Run the server:

-    $ export HRZ_CONFIG=conf.py; python hrz/hrz.py
+    $ python hrz/hrz.py

 For production mode, see [Deployment options](http://flask.pocoo.org/docs/0.11/deploying/#deployment).